Google Analytics for Social Media Complete Setup Guide

 Conversion Tracking

-Set up conversion events in GA4 to track social media's impact on goals that matter - form submissions, purchases, downloads, and more.
-Learn to create custom conversions and assign values for ROI calculation.
+Set up conversion events in GA4 to track your channels' real impact.
+Cover form submissions, purchases, and downloads.
+Learn to create custom conversions and assign values for ROI math.

 - Event creation